In 1990 Arthurs Jones rockets through the Topline of $28,000,000.00 producing Custom Made Projects

 Hiring individuals who would learn and apply these practices followed; the addition of top quality printing and pre-press equipment from Heidelberg followed; the addition of a new modern 75,000 square foot manufacturing and office building built by Orlando in Mississauga followed in 1984; and most importantly our reputation as a trusted and quality supplier of important documents such as annual reports, advertising and various promotional materials surely followed.

 This post is about a company of people who had optimal leadership not always found in many companies.
-Duncan McGregor had the guts to speak out on issues he deemed fair, smart and dedicated to his goal.
+Duncan McGregor was the leader who had the guts to speak out on issues he deemed fair, smart and dedicated to his goal.

-In 1986 Jannock Corporation liked AJ within the industry and made an offer for 50% of AJ with a Put and Call for the other 50% in 1991.
-Duncan liked the opportunity to join a larger corporation and accepted their offer on behalf of his five partners.
+In 1986 Jannock Corporation liked AJ (within the communications industry) and made an offer for 50% of AJ with a Put and Call for the other 50% in 1991.
+Duncan liked the opportunity to join a larger corporation and, after discussion with his partners, accepted their offer.
 We were delighted and accepted the cash for half our shares.

 During the next five years the "MacAttack" kicked in and everything about our industry changed.
 Designers became typesetters; printers became commodity producers whose differentials could not easily be distinguished.
 With these changes AJ's intrinsic value eroded somewhat and the intelligent decision was to accept the price and sell the balance of ownership to Jannock in 1991.

-The next several years have no real significance to this post other than stating that Jannock waited for a buyer while AJ produced top quality work as always.
-Duncan recommended that I report to Jannock while the For Sale sign hung over AJ’s head until 1994 - when Leland Verner made an offer to buy using 10% of his money and the balance payable by Arthurs Jones.
+The next several years have no real significance to this post other than Jannock put a For Sale sign on AJ as well as their other print-related purchases and waited for a buyer while AJ produced top quality work as always.
+Duncan did resign and recommend that I report to Jannock.
+Three years would pass with business as usual until 1994 when Leland Verner made an offer to buy AJ using 10% of his money and the balance payable by Arthurs Jones.

-His offer was based on the intention to take AJ public on the TSX after he secured the support of our key employees and the Bank of Nova Scotia.
-To his proposal I added a proviso that all of AJ's employees including Duncan McGregor should have the option to buy in at agreed-to share price.
-Leland Verner accepted, Duncan accepted, I accepted and 60% of our employees bought shares in AJ at 12.5% of the IPO price.
+His offer was based on his intention to take AJ public on the TSX but only after he secured the support of our key employees and the Bank of Nova Scotia for the rest of the debt.
+To his proposal I added a proviso that all of AJ's employees including Duncan McGregor should have the option to buy in at an agreed-to share price.
+Leland Verner accepted, Duncan accepted, I accepted and so did 60% of our employees who also bought shares in the private Arhurs Jones at 12.5% of the IPO price.

-The IPO was an unmitigated success except that control and top-level decision-making did change hands.
+The IPO was an unmitigated success except that control and top-level decision-making did change hands as expected.
 It was now in the hands of the Chairman and new CEO Leland Verner.

 Let me close by stating that the 'Hands on Control' that made this enterprise successful would never be the same without skilled executive, tradesman and qualified leaders in our industry calling the shots.
-The collective leadership that had built this great company resigned under the circumstances that followed Mr. Verner's vision and tutelage.
-Unfortunately I was right, AJ closed its doors forever in 2001.
-The rest of the story is for someone else to tell.
+The collective leadership that had built this great company would resign prior to 1998 under the circumstances that followed Mr. Verner's vision and tutelage.
+Duncan and I resigned when Leland Verner would not heed our advice on several vital matters.
+Unfortunately for Arhurs Jones and its remaining employees and clients, we were right; AJ closed its doors forever in 2001 after 95 years of service.

 Gary McDonald 2019